Dave-Guangyao-Li/holosun-dealer-locator-data-retrieval-pipeline/docs/project-notes.md

    - Maintain a dedicated script (see `scripts/capture_locator_traffic.py`) that runs headless, records request/response pairs to `data/raw/network/`, and emits a YAML summary for analysis.
    - Record any anti-bot signals (CAPTCHA, session tokens) and define how the automation will surface them to the operator.
 2. **ZIP Code Provider**
-   - Automate retrieval of a canonical California ZIP list from trusted open data (e.g., public Opendatasoft API, Census downloads) using a lightweight ingestion script committed to `scripts/`.
+   - Automate retrieval of a canonical California ZIP list from trusted open data (currently the `scpike/us-state-county-zip` GitHub dataset) using a lightweight ingestion script committed to `scripts/fetch_ca_zip_codes.py`.
+   - Store fetched records in `data/processed/ca_zip_codes.csv` alongside a JSON metadata file that captures source URL, retrieval timestamp, and record count for auditability.
-   - Persist as CSV/JSON and expose as reusable iterator in code; include checks that validate counts and de-duplicate entries.
+   - Persist as CSV/JSON and expose as reusable iterator in code; include checks that validate counts, required columns (ZIP, city, county), and de-duplicate entries prior to export while skipping non-standard ZIP placeholders.
 3. **Retrieval Layer**
    - Preferred: Playwright (Python) to submit ZIPs, intercept XHR responses, and save raw dealer payloads.
    - Alternate: direct HTTP client (requests/httpx) if locator API is replayable.